 He makes the daily request to go fishing.
 I glance in the rear-view mirror at the rods remaining from the last trip.
 “You never cleaned up your mess from the last time we took you,” I answer.
 My son pointed out that the left-behind equipment just made it easier to prepare for today.
 That’s not how this works.

 The blog about my son’s fishing prowess has been rather popular.
 He’s certain that it’s because of him.
 Perhaps.
 I have used it to my disciplinary advantage, for sure.
 There’s a part of the law of attraction that he doesn’t get, and we all could use the reminder.
 It’s the role gratitude plays.

-I saw the new bait bucket I wrote about in The Law of Attraction, sitting haphazardly by the pond.
+I saw the new bait bucket I wrote about in The Law of Attraction, sitting haphazardly by the pond this week.
 I told him, you cannot attract more if you don’t appreciate and care for what you have.
 After he was out of earshot on his way to collect the pail, my husband giggled and said, good one.
 I was quite pleased with how well that worked, but I declared, it’s true!
 It’s not just parental manipulation.

 Gratitude is the healthiest of all human emotions.
 The more you express gratitude for what you have, the more likely you will have even more to express gratitude for. —Zig Ziglar

 Think about it!
 Parents, when you kid breaks a new toy because she played with it inappropriately or left it where it shouldn’t be, do you have this overwhelming desire to go buy a replacement?
 No, you say, you should have taken better care of that toy.
 When you can’t walk into your child’s room because there are so many toys on the floor and they stand in the middle, asking for the newest XYZ action figure, what do you do?
 You say, you need to put away what you have before we talk about more, right?
 We do it as parents or try to, at least.
 It’s what good parents do to teach responsibility and appreciation.